srjnm/neuro-chat/README.md

-# neurochat
+# Neurochat
-decentralised chat app in the browser
+Decentralised Chat App right in your Browser.